rustiever/conduit-connector-marketo/README.md

 The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.
 ### Known Issues & Limitations
 * In snapshot mode, the total amount of data that you can export from Marketo is limited to 500MB per day unless you have purchased a higher data limit.
 This 500MB limit resets daily at 12:00AM CST.
+Once the limit is hit pipeline stops with error.
+In order to pull rest of the records you need to run the pipeline again next day.
 * Concurrency Limit:  Maximum of 10 concurrent API calls.
 * Rate Limit: API access per instance limited to 100 calls per 20 seconds.
 * Daily Quota: Subscriptions are allocated 50,000 API calls per day (which resets daily at 12:00AM CST).
 You can increase your daily quota through your account manager.